Abbey: Abbey of St Gall

 The plan of the Abbey of Saint Gall (719 AD) in what is now Switzerland indicates the general arrangement of a Benedictine monastery of its day.
-According to the architect Robert Willis (architect) (1800–1875) the Abbey's lay out is that of a town of individual houses with streets running between them.
+According to the architect and architectural historian Robert Willis (1800–1875), the Abbey's layout is that of a town of individual houses with streets running between them.
 The abbey was planned in compliance with the Benedictine rule that, if possible, a monastery should be self-contained.
 For instance, there was a mill, a bakehouse, stables, and cattle stalls.
 In all, there were thirty-three separate structures; mostly one level wooden buildings.

 The Abbey church occupied the centre of a quadrangular area, about 430 ft square.
 On the eastern side of the north transept of the church was the "scriptorium" or writing-room, with a library above.

 The church and nearby buildings ranged about the cloister, a court about which there was a covered arcade which allowed sheltered movement between the buildings.
 The nave of the church was on the north boundary of the cloister.

 On the east side of the cloister, on the ground floor, was the "pisalis" or "calefactory".
 This was a common room, warmed by flues beneath the floor.
 Above the common room was the dormitory.
 The dormitory opened onto the cloister and also onto the south transept of the church.
 This enabled the monks to attend nocturnal services.
 A passage at the other end of the dormitory lead to the "necessarium" (latrines).

 On the south side of the cloister was the refectory.
 The kitchen, at the west end of the refectory was accessed via an anteroom and a long passage.
 Nearby were the bake house, brew house and the sleeping-rooms of the servants.
 The upper story of the refectory was called the "vestiarium" (a room where the ordinary clothes of the monks were stored).

 On the western side of the cloister was another two-story building with a cellar on the ground floor and the larder and store-room on the upper floor.
 Between this building and the church was a parlour for receiving visitors.
 One door of the parlour led to the cloisters and the other led to the outer part of the Abbey.

 Against the outer wall of the church was a school and headmaster's house.
 The school consisted of a large schoolroom divided in the middle by a screen or partition, and surrounded by fourteen little rooms, the "dwellings of the scholars".
 The abbot's home was near the school.